 The movies are onto the search, but they screw it up.
 The search always ends in despair.
 They like to show a fellow coming to himself in a strange place–but … Continue reading

 In the shuttle bus to the airplane, I broke into scraps of conversational Turkish with a group of teenaged boys from Kahramanmaraş.
 Even the boldest among them–a boy with smooth … Continue reading

 From a spot in Gülhane park, there is a clear view of people posing with the Atatürkstatue.
 A bronze figure on a stone base, he … Continue reading

 An author’s fondest dream is to turn the reader into a spectator. -Vladimir Nabokov.
 Despair.

-Long blonde ponytailed twentysomething balanced on her wedges and tugged her jacket over her leggings and looked as angry as she was in the excessively hot airplane.
-She waited for … Continue reading
+Long blonde ponytailed-twentysomething balances on her wedge shoes and tugs her jacket over her leggings and looks as angry as she had in our excessively hot airplane.
+She waites for … Continue reading

 Nothing better protects a human being against the stupidity of prejudice, racism, religious or political sectarianism, and exclusivist nationalism than this truth that invariably appears in great literature: that men … Continue reading